Collision Coverage

 How much bodily injury Collision Coverage do I need?

-You must meet your state's minimum limits, or you can select higher limits for more financial protection.
-Your policy's liability limits determine the maximum amount your car insurance company will pay if you need to use your coverage.
+You are required to meet your state’s minimum coverage limits, but you can also opt for higher limits to gain greater financial protection.
+Your car insurance policy’s liability limits define the maximum amount your insurer will pay if you file a claim.
+For example, collision coverage limits of $25,000/$50,000 mean your insurer will pay up to $25,000.

 • The first amount ($25,000) covers the injury or death of any one person in a single accident.